rwpalmer/DFPlay/README.md

 [documentation](https://github.com/rwpalmer/DFPlay/blob/master/doc/DoorAlarm.md)

 ## *Project Status*
+* Release Candidate 1 is posted
-The initial release of DFPlay is in final testing and documentation is being written.
-Planned release in September 2018 Test code is posted.
-Please feel free to explore, comment, experiment, test ... whatever.
+* Planned release in September 2018
+* Please feel free to explore, comment, experiment, test ... whatever.
 Please post any issues to GitHub.
 The author will also field any questions you may have.

 > Written with [StackEdit](https://stackedit.io/).